cadegerdes/Next-Gen-Team-Project/README.md

 <img src="/images/Logo.png" width="150">

 ## Summary
 Not everyone has access to credit cards like most of those in developed countries.
-Next Generation is an online credit card software company focused on becoming accessible to developing countries in Africa.
-Through partnering with local banks, our goal is to provide online banking and access to credit cards to those in need.
+Next Generation is an online credit card and shopping software company focused on becoming accessible to developing countries in Africa.
+Through partnering with local banks, our goal is to provide online shopping through our credit cards to those in need.

 ## Website
 [Our Website](/Website.md)